Common ARTS: History

-ARTS was developed in the late 1960s by Univac corporation to help automate the TRACONS operations in the United States.
-At many TRACONs, a Unisys mainframe computer was installed to handle the processing.
-In the early 1970s virtually all TRACONs in the US were running ARTS software to help track aircraft displayed on the radar console.
-The Burroughs Corporation was also working on radar display consoles in the 1970s to 1980s.
+ARTS was developed in the late 1960s by the Univac division of Sperry Rand to help automate the TRACONS operations in the United States.
+The system was built around a militarized Univac mainframe using the same basic processor architecture as used in the Naval Tactical Data System and the civilian UNIVAC 490 series.
+Univac was awarded a multi-year contract in February 1969 to deliver 64 ARTS III installations.
+Each ARTS III system consisted of three subsystems, namely the Data acquisition subsystem, the Data processing subsystem and the Data Entry and display subsystem.
+Burroughs Corporation received the subcontract for the Data acquisition subsystem, while the Data Entry and Display subsystem was subcontracted to Texas Instruments.
+The Data processing system was built around the UNIVAC 8303 IOP (I/O Processor) which could be configured in a multiprocessor configuration, depending on the specific air traffic control site (New York had the largest).

-In 1986, Univac and Burroughs Corporations merged creating Unisys.
+In 1986, Univac and Burroughs Corporations merged – creating Unisys.

 By the early 1980s an effort was proposed to port the ARTS functionality to microprocessors.
 Unisys began this program, and the name changed to CommonARTS.
 The CommonARTS processes were running on Motorola 68000 microprocessors.
 The software was mostly rewritten in the C language, running on various real-time operating systems.

 In the 1990s, Unisys split out some of the defense work, and Lockheed Martin acquired the air traffic management unit.

 In the 1990s, most of the Common ARTS software was ported to PowerPC processors, still using the same source code, but with larger memory footprint, allowing control of more aircraft.
 By 1997, there were 131 small to medium TRACONS and five large TRACONS running Common ARTS software.
-The PowerPC also allowed the display software to drive ARTS Color Displays (ACD) replacing the vector-based Full Digital ARTs Displays (FDAD).
+The PowerPC also allowed the display software to drive ARTS color displays, replacing the vector-based ARTs displays.

 The STARS program was started to replace the Common ARTS systems at all TRACONS in the late 1990s.

-In the late 1990s Automatic dependent surveillance-broadcast (ADS-B) support was added to Common ARTS software to augment RADAR sensors.
-Multiple sensor inputs were added including long range (ARSR) allowing larger TRACONS to have variable size and shape sectors, since they no longer needed to have round coverage areas matching a single sensor scan area.
+In the late 1990s, Automatic dependent surveillance-broadcast support was added to Common ARTS software to augment RADAR sensors.
+Multiple sensor inputs were added including long range allowing larger TRACONS to have variable size and shape sectors, since they no longer needed to have round coverage areas matching a single sensor scan area.